postmodern/command_kit.rb/README.md

 * No additional runtime dependencies.
 * Does not implement it's own option parser.
-* Not named after a Superhero.
+* Not named after a comic-book Superhero.

 ## Examples